Skip to main content

 Canada as a Crosstrade Destination

 Schiphol serves as a key European hub for crosstrades to Canada.
-Many shipments originating from Asia or the Middle East are routed through AMS to YYZ or YVR because of excellent cargo connectivity and predictable customs procedures.
+Many shipments from Asia or the Middle East are routed through AMS to YYZ or YVR due to excellent cargo connectivity and predictable customs procedures.
 Air Canada Cargo and KLM Cargo offer frequent connections.

-Aircargo.nl has agency partnerships in Toronto, Montreal, and Vancouver and can coordinate complete crosstrade routes — including CARM registration and Canadian customs clearance — without the shipment physically touching Dutch soil.
+Aircargo.nl has agent partnerships in Toronto, Montreal, and Vancouver and can coordinate full crosstrade routes—including CARM registration and Canadian customs clearance—without the shipment having to physically touch Dutch soil.

 Cold chain